Working Adult Guide: Term Life Or Whole Life Insurance, Which Should I Get?

 2. If you have dependents

 Meaning children that are not financially self-reliant yet, and/or parents whom you are providing for their retirement.

 3. If you have liabilities

 Whether it is an education loan or mortgage loan, you should get yourself insured so as to not pass your burden to your family.

-(I am just kidding, but this was actually something an agent told me)
+I’m just kidding, but this was ACTUALLY something an agent told me once at a roadshow…